 What is European climate change mitigation and environmental protection policy all about?
-And what goals has Germany set itself within the scope of its Presidency of the Council of the EU?
+And what are Germany's goals within the scope of its Presidency of the Council of the EU?
 Here is an overview.

 What does the EU do to protect the environment and mitigate climate change?